-Data / Parameter: Thermal output of water purification systems.
-Data unit: kW Description: Thermal energy output from water purification system.
-Source of data: Community water purification system product description.
-Value(s) applied: 0.5

-Choice of data or Measurement methods and procedures: The value of 0.5 kW is based on the thermal output of the equipment used to boil the water, e.g. the baseline stoves.
+Data / Parameter Thermal output of water purification systems.
+Data Unit kW Description Thermal energy output from water purification system.
+Source of data Community water purification system product description.
+Value(s) applied 0.5 Choice of data or Measurement methods and procedures The value of 0.5 kW is based on the thermal output of the equipment used to boil the water, e.g. the baseline stoves.
 The value of 0.5 kW will be used as a default value in the program.
 Purpose of data Calculate the CPA thermal output to ensure that it is within the 45 MW limit for small-scale projects.
-Additional comment: This has no impact on emission reduction and it has marginal impact on the number of systems that can be included in the program.
+Additional comment This has no impact on emission reduction and it has marginal impact on the number of systems that can be included in the program.
 We have used a fixed value of 0.5 kW capacity per user.
 This represents the maximal thermal output that a stove has in the baseline.
 It should be clarified that the methodology defines the stoves in the baseline as having a thermal efficiency of 0.1 or 0.2, which equals to 10% or 20%.
 A stove with 20% thermal efficiency will not have a thermal capacity of less than 0.5 kW, and a stove with thermal efficiency of 10% will have a thermal capacity of half this, e.g. less than 0.25 kW.
-Using a value of 0.5 kW per household that use purified water is hence conservative

-B.6.3.
-Ex-ante calculations of emission reductions
+I.6.3.
+Modalities for ex ante calculation of emission reductions